Rent Increase Facts | Answer |

 Does Nebraska Have Rent Control Laws?

 Nebraska does not have rent control laws limiting the amount that landlords request for rent.
-However, state law does not prohibit local governments from establishing local rent control laws.
+State law does allow local governments to set their own rent control ordinances.

 When Can a Landlord Raise Rent in Nebraska?